Magellan Explorer · 8-Day Antarctica Fly-Cruise, Nov 30, 2026

 - Price

-- US$23,495 from
+- From US$23,495

 An 8-day cruise-only Antarctica21 fly-cruise departure aboard Magellan Explorer, operating Nov 30, 2026 to Dec 7, 2026.
 Flights around Punta Arenas and King George Island help reduce Drake Passage sea-crossing time while the voyage focuses on the Antarctic Peninsula, South Shetland Islands, ice scenery, wildlife, Zodiac operations and landings as conditions allow.
 Cabin space, pricing and operating details are confirmed by an advisor.

-Trip Highlights
+Journey Highlights

 Punta Arenas and King George Island Flight Connection